University of San Francisco: Financial aid

-According to USF, "97% of fall 2023 incoming students received financial aid, with an average aid package of $48,664."
-USF provides a Net Price Calculator on its website.
+According to USF, "98% of fall 2025 incoming students received financial aid, with an average aid package of $41,708."
+USF provides a net price calculator on its website.

-For the 2025–2026 year, tuition for full-time undergraduates is $61,870.
-The total estimated cost for one year, including fees, housing, and dining, is $90,190.
+For the 2026–2027 year, tuition for full-time undergraduates is $63,880.
+The total estimated cost for one year, including fees, housing, and dining, is $90,854.

 Residence halls

-Each residence hall or dormitory at theUSF contains at least one lounge, a kitchen, and laundry facilities.
+Each residence hall or dormitory at USF contains at least one lounge, a kitchen, and laundry facilities.
 Halls are secured with a 24-hour desk staff.
-Community programs and activities are planned by Resident Advisors, Resident Ministers, Residence Hall Council, and Residence Hall Association.
+Community programs and activities are planned by resident advisors, resident ministers, the Residence Hall Council, and the Residence Hall Association.